Consumers Should Know Rights When Buying Used Cars

 Q: Are car dealers prohibited from treating a consumer unfairly?

 A: In Ohio, car dealers are not allowed to use unfair, deceptive or unconscionable practices in connection with the sale of an automobile.
 There are many specific rules.
 For example, car dealers cannot make misrepresentations about the car or the sale.
 The contract must list the price and mileage of the car, and must contain all the relevant statements made by the dealer about the sale.
 If the dealer knows the car has a salvage title or was previously used as a rental, then the dealer must disclose that to the consumer.
-A consumer loan contract must clearly disclose the cost of the credit (the “finance charge”), the interest rate and the dates and amounts of all payments due.
+A consumer loanor installment contract must clearly disclose the cost of the credit (the “finance charge”), the interest rate and the dates and amounts of all payments due.

 Q: What specific things should I watch out for to protect my rights when buying a used car from a dealer?

 A: Make sure you understand everything.
 Ask questions.
 If you are not satisfied with the answers, shop somewhere else.
 Don’t sign any document that you do not completely understand, you do not agree with, or is not completely filled out.
 Make sure you receive copies of what you signed.
 Do not buy a used car “as is” unless you are prepared to personally pay for anything that goes wrong with the car.
 A dealer will not pay for repairs to a car sold “as is,” even if the malfunction occurs the same day you buy the car.
 Ask the dealer if you can take the car to a mechanic of your choice to be checked out before you buy it.
 Try to find out what the repair history was during the car’s first 12 months - 18,000 miles so you know what you are getting into.
 Consider getting your own loan ahead of time.
+Also watch out for "arbitration" language that tries to take away your right to go to court if there is a problem later.

 Q: Do I have three days to cancel a contract for a car sale?